 - Diet is 75% of success in fitness: You are what you eat!

 - If you know you won’t get to eat anything else on a particular day, at least try to eat breakfast within 45-90 minutes of waking up.
 Breakfast can positively affect your body’s use of food more than any other meal.
 If you’re going to splurge on junkie foods, do it at breakfast – this will not only give you the whole day to burn off the crap, it will also lessen your yearning for it throughout the day.

-- Rather than eating 3 large meals spaced every 6 or so hours, cut each meal in half.
+- To gain mass: Rather than eating 3 large meals spaced every 6 or so hours, cut each meal in half.
 Make the same amount of food you normally would, but divvy it into 2 portions.
 Eat 6 “snack sized” meals spaced every 3 hours or so.
 This keeps the metabolism in storage mode by keeping insulin in the blood stream at all times.
 Please note that there is no such reality as “famine mode.”
 That is total bullshit.
 When the metabolism finally drops 10% (which can take up to 72 or 96 hours without food to happen), it clings to everything the next time you eat (since it doesn’t know when it will eat again).
 This is why starvation diets do not work, and is the reason you will, eventually, regain all the weight you lost, plus some.

 - Focus on whole foods as much as possible.
 Whole foods contain ingredients that are easily recognizable (e.g. salad: greens, veggies, oil, vinegar, grilled chicken), and do not contain lots of chemical ingredients.
 An example of whole ketchup would have the ingredients: tomatoes, vinegar, (salt), and spices.
 Whole peanut butter would have the ingredients: peanuts, (salt).
 Whole butter: milk, (salt).
 Whole cheese: milk, (salt), enzymes.
 Whole bread: whole grains, molasses, (salt), (sugar), yeast.
 Avoid foods that are heavily processed and/or preserved and/or colored.
 Avoid ingredients that you can’t pronounce.
 (My aunt taught her children to know what whole foods are by telling them to talk to their food.
 “Ask your food what it’s made of.
 If it can’t tell you, then it’s probably not whole.”)

-- Focus on carbohydrates that come from unrefined grains (whole grains), fresh vegetables, lean proteins, and low fat dairy.
+- Focus on carbohydrates that come from unrefined grains (whole grains) and fresh vegetables.
 Unrefined grains will be high in fiber.
 Check the nutrition info on a food to see if it has 2-3 or more grams of fiber per serving.

 - Keep fruits, fruit juices, refined (white) sugars/carbs, salt, hydrogenated oils, trans fatty acids, and saturated fats (animal fat, coconut oil, palm oil) to a minimum.

 - Make sure to include unsaturated fats, but keep them to about 3-4 servings each day (e.g. nuts, seeds, grape seed oil for cooking, olive oil for room temperature preparations, and avocado).